Puerto Rican Fitness Model Yarishna Ayala Lowers Bikini Bottoms To Show Off Chiseled Body

 “Such a beautiful smile yarishna,” a fourth fan added.

-Ayala recently gave her fans another Instagram selfie on herself in an equally skimpy bathing suit, as previously reported by The Inquisitr.
+Ayala recently gave fans another Instagram photo of her wearing an equally skimpy bathing suit, as previously reported by The Inquisitr.
 Her two-piece was solid black with white details.
-The bottoms were boasted a tiny triangle in the back and a medium waistband.
+The bottoms boasted a tiny triangle in the back and a medium waistband.
 The photo showed her indoors in a stylish living room decorated with a white leather couch and matching dining room set.
 She stood in front of a full-length mirror as she turned her back toward her phone.